Raj-Lab-UCSF/spectrome/README.md

 To avoid going through the hustles of setting up a `conda` environment, you can simply click on the `Binder` badge above and run the Jupyter notebooks through a docker image on the cloud.

 ---
+First clone the environment to your computer, either download this repo as a `.zip` file or `git clone https://github.com/Raj-Lab-UCSF/spectrome.git`.

 Set up a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) if you do not have all the packages/compatible versions.
 The list of dependencies is listed in `environment.yml`.

 Set-up environment using conda, detailed instructions can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html):